Skip to main content

 Preventing Infection

-The most common causes of infection following total hip replacement surgery are from bacteria that enter the bloodstream during:
+The most common causes of infection following total hip replacement surgery are from bacteria that enter the bloodstream due to the following:

 Once you are past 12 weeks from surgery, you do not need to continue taking antibiotics unless you fall under the following high-risk categories: